 When braille is created, it’s not a translation but rather a transcription.
 Braille is simply a different way to “print” (emboss) content.
 The English alphabet has an English braille equivalent.
-The Spanish alphabet has a Spanish braille equivalent.
-Therefore, someone who reads only English braille will not be able to understand Spanish braille.
+The Spanish alphabet has a Spanish braille equivalent, and so on.
+Therefore, someone who reads only English braille won’t understand Spanish braille.

 When an article is authored, care is taken to insert the correct punctuation.
-Attention to sentence structure is important to eliminate run-on sentences or incomplete sentences.
+Attention to sentence structure is important to eliminate run-on or incomplete sentences.
 Each detail adds to the reader’s ability to navigate the document and understand the content.

 Having a trusted document accessibility partner is critical to delivering your message to every customer.